OrangeRedeng/sglang/docs/diffusion/quantization.md

   ```

   For more detailed examples of quantization of models, as well as information about their support, see the [examples]([https://gitcode.com/Ascend/msmodelslim/blob/master/example/README.md](https://gitcode.com/Ascend/msmodelslim/blob/master/example/multimodal_sd/README.md)) section in ModelSLim repo.

+  > Note: SGLang does not support quantized embeddings, please disable this option when quantizing using msmodelslim.

 - **Auto-Detection and different formats**